Virtual Visitation and Child Custody Attorneys in Morris County NJ

 In 2004 Utah was the first state to enact a virtual visitation bill.
 Other states have followed suit by passing virtual visitation legislation or including such provisions in custody and visitation case law that grants family law judges authority to include electronic communication as part of visitation arrangements and help shape the future of custody law.

 Divorce and separation can be traumatizing for both the children and the parents, especially those who lack physical custody or may have had to relocate post-divorce for work reasons.
 In the past, due to distance or daily obligations, both child and adult may have found themselves having to reintroduce themselves during each visit.
 While child support enforcement is possible in New Jersey, emotional support isn’t.
-If the parents and the child agree to this option, virtual visitation could be a feasible and cost-effective short-term alternative, not a replacement, to a physical visit.
+If the parents and the child agree to virtual visitation, this option could be a feasible and cost-effective short-term alternative, not a replacement, to a physical visit.

 When you are a Jacobs Berger, LLC client, you are given the personal attention that you need and deserve in any family law matter.
 Our firm can provide you with knowledgeable, effective, and informed legal counsel when it comes to matters affecting your family.
 We understand life doesn’t always fit into the “business day”, and we are here for you during the entire legal process, and as a continued source of support afterward.